When Should We Introduce Safety Interventions During Pretraining?: Related Work

 \paragraph{Curriculum Learning} Curriculum learning studies how the order and composition of training data shape generalization.
 Early work argues for presenting examples in a progression (e.g., from simpler to harder), and for adapting the sampling policy as training proceeds \citep{bengio2009curriculum, graves2017automated}.
 Such approaches have led to success in various settings, such as question-answering \citep{sachan2016easy} or reinforcement learning \citep{zhang2020automatic}.
 Other work has explored when and what types of certain curriculum learning strategies work, demonstrated on small-scale image classification tasks \citep{wu2021when}.
-Progress in the language model pretraining realm has been relatively static, likely due to the difficulty in measuring the hardness of content \citep{abdin2024phi}, and perhaps even similarity between content \citep{sam2025analyzing}, as well as the computational demands of pretraining.
+Progress in the language model pretraining realm has been relatively static, likely due to the difficulty in measuring the hardness \citep{abdin2024phi} and similarity of content \citep{sam2025analyzing}, as well as the computational demands.

 \paragraph{Stages of Language Model Pretraining} In large-scale language pretraining, most practical curricula have focused on adjusting mixture weights over data sources rather than token-level difficulty, largely due to computational complexity.
 For example, optimizing source mixtures during pretraining can yield gains in downstream performance and stability \citep{xie2023doremi}, and a line of work explores adaptive sampling or stage-specific mixtures that emphasize more useful distributions as training evolves \citep{jiang2024adaptive, ye2025data}.

 Complementary results in a more coarse-grained setting suggest that pretraining in distinct stages can change what models retain and how they transfer \citep{blakeney2024does}.
 Our study is aligned with this perspective but targets a safety-specific question: instead of asking which domains to upweight, we vary \emph{when} safety-augmented data enters pretraining.
-This isolates timing effects and lets us measure whether safety signals introduced earlier versus later have a greater impact.
+This allows us to measure whether safety signals introduced earlier versus later have a greater impact.